 On the other hand, GPS watches are modern, powerful and use rechargeable batteries.
 They’re mostly advanced and come built with lots of features unlike basic, traditional ABC watches.
 Although the watches offer a myriad of functionalities, battery life is their major limitation.

 Traditional altimeter watches come with built-in solar panels and basic batteries.
-They have longer battery life, and are more lightweight, reliable and affordable than GPS-based models.
-However, they’re not as attractive as GPS-enabled watches, and have fewer features.
+They have longer battery life and are more lightweight, reliable and affordable than GPS-based models.
+However, they’re not as attractive as GPS-enabled watches and have fewer features.

 The watches are ideal for tracking vertical loss or gain, long adventures and timekeeping.

 Watches with GPS capability capture satellite signals to help you determine your location.
 The capability of any given watch varies based on its power.
-In addition to the basic features you’ll find in a traditional altimeter watch, those with GPS navigation capability come with lot more.
+In addition to the basic features you’ll find in a traditional altimeter watch, those with GPS navigation capability come with a lot more.

 Apart from tracking trends in weather, vertical losses or gains, they also offer a fitness log for use in varied applications.
 You can connect your GPS altimeter watch to online and smartphone applications.
 The feature integrations allow for games, programs and virtual pacer uploads.
 They’re focused on helping you be consistent with your fitness training.

 GPS navigation gives you the data you need each time you take a trip outdoors.
-However, GPS-enabled watches are expensive and have a short battery life.
+However, GPS-enabled watches are expensive and have short battery life.
 Depending on your power settings, the battery can last up to 50 hours, making the gadgets overwhelming and costly.